radj307/UniqueRegionNamesGenerator/README.md

 # UniqueRegionNamesGenerator
-Image parser utility used by the Unique Region Names Synthesis patcher to generate maps using a drawn map.
+Image parser utility used by the Unique Region Names Synthesis patcher to generate the region location data.

 ## Building from Source